samuelgr/Xidi/DEVELOPERS.md

 If the input source is a button value, the output button state is the same as the input.

+##### CompoundMapper

+This type of element mapper contains an array of underlying element mappers and forwards any input received to all of them.
+Its methods do nothing special beyond iterating over the array and invoking the corresponding methods on all of its underlying element mappers.

+##### InvertMapper

+This type of element mapper contains a single underlying element mapper to which it forwards any input received after applying a transformation in the form of an inversion.
+Its methods implement the transformation and then invoke the corresponding methods on the underlying element mapper.

 ##### KeyboardMapper

 Behavior is very similar to ButtonMapper in terms of the logic.
 However, instead of contributing to a virtual controller button press, this type of mapper simulates a key press on the system keyboard.
 Keys are identified by DirectInput scan code, which are listed as `DIK_*` constants in the file `dinput.h`.

+This type of mapper is considered to have a side effect because, unlike other types, it does not not contribute directly to virtual controller state but rather to the keyboard state.
+As a result it implements `ContributeNeutral` so that associated keyboard buttons can be released in the absence of input from the controller.

 ##### PovMapper